abcdev081/Visual-Audit-Framework/README.md

     - Option 2 allows you to set a custom name each time a screenshot is taken (set SS_PREFIX_OPTION to True).

 5. Start your appium server by writing appium in cmd or using an Appium GUI
-6. Run main.py using IntelliJ (or any Python IDE)
+6. Run main.py using IntelliJ
 > **Note:** No visual spell checker is completely accurate; you can only enhance the image up to a certain extent for your visual engine, after which the picture deteriorates.
 Do not rely solely on the software—it is meant to assist you, not replace you.

 ## Known issues